As a United Methodist-related institution, Spartanburg Methodist College endorses the position of the church on alcohol:

 The College has an active drug education and prevention program for students and staff, and our standards of conduct clearly prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on or off campus, or as part of any of its activities.
 Offenders are subject to disciplinary action up to and including dismissal from the College, and/or prosecution under the law.

-In order for this policy to apply, the intoxicated/impaired student(s) must agree to a health response, i.e. timely completion of recommended alcohol education activities, assessment, and/or treatment as deemed appropriate by the Director of Housing and Residence Life or the Dean of Students.
+In order for this policy to apply, the intoxicated/impaired student(s) must agree to a health response, i.e. timely completion of recommended alcohol education activities, assessment, and/or treatment as deemed appropriate by the Director of Residence Life and Student Conduct, or the Dean of Students.
 Serious or repeated incidents will prompt a higher degree of concern and action.
 Failure to complete the recommended follow-up will normally result in a disciplinary response and could prompt the imposition of a medical withdrawal.
 There is no maximum number of Good Samaritan calls that can be placed.

 If an intoxicated/impaired student is confronted by a college official, medical assistance will still be provided (if needed), however, the student would not necessarily be excused from disciplinary action and the consequences of his or her decision to drink.